 How Long Are Your USMLE Results Good for?

-For ECFMG certification purposes, you have 7 years to pass all Step 1, Step 2 CK, and Step 2 CS.
+For ECFMG certification purposes, you have 7 years to pass all Step 1 and Step 2 CK and compete a Pathway.
 (Remember, Step 3 isn’t required for ECFMG certification).
+Per the ECFMG:

 ECFMG policy requires that international medical students/graduates pass the USMLE Steps and Step Components required for ECFMG Certification within a seven-year period.
 This means that once you pass a Step or Step Component, you will have seven years to pass all of the other Step(s) or Step Component(s) required for ECFMG Certification.
 This seven-year period begins on the exam date of the first Step or Step Component passed and ends exactly seven years from that exam date.

-In other words, let’s say you pass Step 1 on October 1, 2012.
-You have through October 1, 2019, to take and pass Step 2 CK and Step 2 CS.
-If you don’t do so, your passing score on Step 1 would no longer be valid for ECFMG certification.
+In other words, let’s say you pass Step 1 on October 1, 2015.
+You have through October 1, 2022, to take and pass Step 2 CK and complete a Pathway application.
+If you don’t do so, your passing score on Step 1 will no longer be valid for ECFMG certification.

 Summary of USMLE Recommendations/Deadlines